Composable Verification in the Circuit-Model via Magic-Blindness: Discussion

 \section{Discussion}

-\paragraph{Verification in the Clifford + MSI model.} The central contribution of this paper is to provide a framework for verification protocols that simultaneously achieves composable security, exponentially small soundness error against malicious behavior, and robustness to global noise, while being tailored to the Clifford + MSI model.
-Compared to the recent result of \cite{BN25noise}, which focuses on noise robustness for verification in the circuit model, our work additionally provides a composable and modular construction for verification protocols.
-This closes the previously widening conceptual and practical gaps between circuit and MBQC model based verification strategies.
+\paragraph{Verification in the Clifford+MSI model.} The central contribution of this paper is to provide a framework for verification protocols that simultaneously achieves composable security, exponentially small soundness error against malicious behavior, and robustness to circuit-level noise, while being tailored to the Clifford+MSI model.
+Compared to the recent result of \cite{BN25noise}, which focuses on noise robustness for verification in the circuit-model, our work additionally provides a composable and modular construction for verification protocols.
+This closes the conceptual and practical gaps that had been widening between circuit- and MBQC-model-based verification strategies.

 \paragraph{Constructions for composable delegation.} Along the way, we introduced a delegation protocol that is sufficient to hide whether a computation or a test is being delegated, with full composable security inherited from its sub-components.
-Working in the Clifford + MSI model, we derived a blind state-injection protocol that hides the (non-)Cliffordness injected by the Client at each layer, together with a protocol that delegates a Clifford circuit and measurements on a blinded quantum state.
+Working in the Clifford+MSI model, we derived a blind state-injection protocol that hides the potential magic injected by the Client at each layer, together with a protocol that delegates a Clifford circuit and measurements on a blinded quantum state.
 Since these primitives are composably secure by construction, they can be reused in other protocols and optimized independently, both theoretically and in practical implementations.

-\paragraph{A framework for verification in the circuit model.} By generalizing the trap design, we have shown that there exists a unified stabilizer-based formalism for circuit-model verification.
-It allows traps designs on subsets of qubits (rather than single qubits) and supports the combination of test rounds by merging compatible traps.
-This modularity exposes a whole family of verification protocols—including \cite{B18how}—all enjoying the same security guarantees.
-This has the potential to enable Clients to derive traps optimization procedures and to tailor verification schemes to hardware constraints, in direct analogy with dummyless verification in MBQC \cite{KKLM23asymmetric}.
+\paragraph{A framework for verification in the circuit-model.} By generalizing the trap design, we have shown that there exists a unified stabilizer-based formalism for circuit-model verification.
+It allows trap designs on subsets of qubits (rather than single qubits) and supports the combination of test rounds by merging compatible traps.
+This modularity exposes a whole family of verification protocols—including \cite{B18how,BN25noise}—all enjoying the same security guarantees.
+This has the potential to enable Clients to derive trap-based protocols optimized for noise-robustness (see paragraph below) and to tailor verification schemes to hardware constraints, in direct analogy with dummyless verification in MBQC \cite{KKLM23asymmetric}.